 Note: Any CDHP HRA balance may also be rolled over if you change from a CDHP Plan benefit option to the HDHP Plan benefit option.
 After the run-out period, any rollover balances will be deposited into a post deductible HRA account.
 The balance would be available once you have met your HDHP deductible.
-See the HDHP SPD for more information.
+See the HDHP medical benefit options SPD for more information.
 (This roll over provision also applies if your coverage ends and you elect one of these Plan benefit options under COBRA or if you retire and elect one of these Plan benefit options under the CenturyLink Retiree and Inactive Health Plan.)

+Your remaining CDHP HRA dollars will follow you directly to another CDHP Plan benefit option (typically within 30 days).
+However, when changing your enrollment to the HDHP Plan benefit option, the roll over funds will not be available until after the run-out period (for claims to clear under the CDHP Plan benefit option).
+This typically takes 90 days.
 In addition, you must meet your HDHP deductible under the HDHP benefit provisions before you can access the CDHP HRA roll over dollars once they are transferred to your account.
-If you are changing enrollment to the HDHP Plan benefit option, see the HDHP SPD for more information on how to use the CDHP roll over dollars with the HDHP benefit option.
+If you are changing enrollment to the HDHP Plan benefit option, see the HDHP Plan SPD for more information on how to use the CDHP roll over dollars with the HDHP Plan benefit option.

-You can keep track of the funds in your HRA by going online to myuhc.com, by calling the toll-free number on the back of your ID card or by checking your monthly member statement sent to you by
+You can keep track of the funds in your HRA by going online to myuhc.com, by calling the toll-free number on the back of your ID card or by checking your monthly member statement sent to you by UnitedHealthcare.

-Note: HRA dollars can only be used when enrolled in one of the CenturyLink CDHP or HDHP benefit options.
-If your participation in one of these Plan benefit options end for any reason (such as waiver of coverage or cancellation due to non-payment), any balance in your HRA will be forfeited to the Plan.
+NOTE: HRA dollars can only be used when enrolled in one of the CenturyLink CDHP or HDHP Plan benefit options.
+If your participation in one of these Plan benefit options end for any reason (such as waiver of coverage or cancellation due to non-payment) any balance in your HRA will be forfeited to the Plan.